 Studying, especially online, requires an active attitude.
 Prepare carefully, turn on your webcam and actively participate in discussions.
 Interaction with the lecturer and classmates during workgroups and lectures makes studying more fun and increases your study success.

-Please also read studying together safely on the Roeterseilandcampus.
+Please also read the campus guidelines.

 The Study Advisers are there for you if you have any questions.
 For example, do you have questions about your study planning, your study progress or are there any personal circumstances (whether or not related to the coronacrisis) you would like to discuss?
 If so, you can contact a Study Adviser.